owofied/PurrPass/README.md

 **2. Open Source Transparency:** The source code is open for review, building trust and allowing community contributions.

-**3. User-Centered Design:** PurrPass' user-friendly interface is designed for ease of use.
+**3. User-Centered Design:** PurrPass user-friendly interface is designed for ease of use.

 **4. Password Security:** Strong encryption ensures that your data remains secure.